 What is my username?
 Your username and email address are created using the first initial of your first name + your last name @shawnee.edu.
 For example, Teresa Smith will be firstname.lastname@example.org.

 What is my password?
-You must activate your account by bringing your staff ID to the ITS Help Desk in person.
+You must activate your account by bringing your staff ID to the ITS Service Desk in person.
 Your User Name and Password will be provided to you at that time.

 Will the account change or be removed?
 At the point you are not employed by the University or have an active contract (without prior VP authorization), your account will be disabled on your termination date for a period of 30 days.
 After this time your account will be deleted.
 All information within the account will be lost.

 MySSU is SSU's campus portal for students, faculty, and staff.
 This portal is where students register for classes and complete University business; faculty obtain class rosters, communicate with students, and complete grade entry.
 Staff use MYSSU to access pay vouchers, W-2 information, and employee benefit information.

 What is this account?
 This account is used to access SSU’s Campus Portal.
 The MySSU account also provides integrated logon for Blackboard’s Learning Management System.
 MySSU can be found at https://myssu.shawnee.edu/

 What is my User ID?
 This ID is assigned to you as your staff ID at SSU and can be found on your employee ID card and all official Human Resource documents including your paycheck receipt.

 What is my password?
 Your initial password is your date of birth in the format YYYMMDD.
 You are not forced to change this password; however, ITS strongly suggests that you do change the password.